Anon-Planet/thgtoa/guide.md

 The origin of those BTC cannot be traced back to your real identity due to the use of Monero **unless Monero is broken** or if you consolidate outputs from spending at separate merchants.
 It is recommended to use privacy preserving wallets in the [Bitcoin section](Using Bitcoin anonymously option:).
 Please do read [Appendix B2: Monero Disclaimer].

+**Regarding Zcash: this section previously included use of Zcash but it has been removed in light of newer, more accurate information.**

 ## Warning about special tumbling, mixing, coinjoining privacy wallets and services: <sup>[Wikiless](https://wikiless.org/wiki/Cryptocurrency_tumbler) [Archive.org](https://web.archive.org/web/https://wikiless.org/wiki/Cryptocurrency_tumbler)</sup>

-Centralized and custodial tumblers and mixers are not recommended since they do not provide anonymity in a way that truly unlinks an output from its history.
+Centralized "private" tumblers, mixers and coinjoiners are not recommended since they do not provide anonymity in a way that truly unlinks an output from its history.
 Here are some references about this issue:

 -  [Mixing detection on Bitcoin transactions using statistical patterns.](https://arxiv.org/pdf/2204.02019.pdf) <sup>[Archive.org](https://web.archive.org/web/https://arxiv.org/pdf/2204.02019.pdf)</sup>
 -  [An Analysis Of Bitcoin Laundry Services](https://www.researchgate.net/profile/Julio-Hernandez-Castro/publication/319944399_An_Analysis_of_Bitcoin_Laundry_Services/links/5a045d410f7e9beb177883af/An-Analysis-of-Bitcoin-Laundry-Services.pdf?origin=publication_detail) <sup>[Archive.org](https://web.archive.org/web/https://www.researchgate.net/profile/Julio-Hernandez-Castro/publication/319944399_An_Analysis_of_Bitcoin_Laundry_Services/links/5a045d410f7e9beb177883af/An-Analysis-of-Bitcoin-Laundry-Services.pdf?origin=publication_detail)</sup>
 -  [Mixing Strategies in Cryptocurrencies and An Alternative Implementation](https://www.researchgate.net/publication/344485520_Mixing_Strategies_in_Cryptocurrencies_and_An_Alternative_Implementation) <sup>[Archive.org](https://web.archive.org/web/https://www.researchgate.net/publication/344485520_Mixing_Strategies_in_Cryptocurrencies_and_An_Alternative_Implementation)</sup>

 Mixing BTC in this way should prevent any chain analysis on future transactions.
-This will not hide any past transactions or the fact you purchased BTC from a KYC exchange.
+This will *not* however hide any past transactions or the fact you purchased BTC from a KYC exchange.
 Instead we recommend to use Bitcoin wallets that utilize Whirlpool or Monero (preferred).

 ## When converting from BTC to Monero: